 Located off the coast of Sumatra, Belitung is part of the relatively unknown Bangka-Belitung sister islands.
 Spend the morning cruising the pristine waters, weaving our way through the smaller islands and clusters of granite formations that dot the coastline, looking for the perfect quiet cove to kayak and snorkel.
 Ashore have the opportunity to meet the locals and witness the blending of the Sumatran, Malay, Bugis cultures—Malay homes on stilts; Bugis fishing villages; Sumatran coffee houses, popular gathering spots for all.
 The Dutch tin mines and the promise of work brought many families to Belitung—the mines may be gone, but the joining together of traditions remain.
 (B,L,D)

-One of the world’s most beautiful and powerful volcanoes, Krakatoa or Krakatau, was known worldwide after the explosive eruption in 1883.
-Ash from the massive event circled the earth for years.
-Along the Pacific Ring of Fire, new volcanoes have formed beneath Krakatoa’s caldera – Anak Krakatau, or “Child of Krakatau” is the most active.
+One of the world’s most beautiful and powerful volcanoes, Krakatoa, or Krakatau in Indonesian, was known worldwide after the explosive eruption in 1883.
+Ash from the massive event circled the Earth for years.
+Along the Pacific Ring of Fire, new volcanoes have formed beneath Krakatoa’s caldera—Anak Krakatau, or “Child of Krakatoa” is the most active.
 Go ashore to explore the black sand beach and lush jungle that rises up to the volcano.
-Cruise to Legon Cabe, Big Krakatau, and snorkel in the dazzling reefs that surround the island.
-The following day spend time on deck with our team of naturalists, listen to compelling presentations in the lounge, or enjoy one of the many onboard amenities as we travel down the coast of Java.
+Cruise to Legon Cabe in the waters of big Krakatoa, and snorkel in the dazzling reefs that surround the island.

-Today we dock on the island of Java in the bustling port of Semarang.
-Our destination is inland, at the largest Buddhist temple in the world: magnificent Borobudur Temple.
+Today we dock at the island of Java in the bustling port of Semarang.
+Our destination is inland at the largest Buddhist temple in the world: magnificent Borobudur Temple.
 A UNESCO World Heritage site, this massive complex sits perched on a hill, with bell-shaped stupas housing statues of Buddha seeming to rise from the jungle around it.
 Stone reliefs carved in exquisite detail line the base of the temple, depicting everyday life and the path to enlightenment.
-We’ll spend the full day exploring this spectacular site.
-(B,L,D)
+We spend the day exploring this spectacular site.

-A breathtaking chain of coral fringed islands, Kerimun Jawa Archipelago sits off the coast of central Java.
-Designated a Natural Reserve, the marine park protects the biodiversity of the lush mangrove forests teeming with birdlife, 11 species of sea grass, and extensive coral reefs, home to over 400 species of fish.
-Observe life in the mangroves as we trek deep into the forest on raised footpaths, ever watchful for black-tailed monkeys and red breasted parakeets.
-Kayak along the sea grass in water so clear you can see the fish and coral below.
-A true island paradise.
-(B,L,D)
+A breathtaking chain of coral-fringed islands, Karimun Jawa Archipelago sits off the coast of central Java.
+Designated a natural reserve, the marine park protects the biodiversity of the lush mangrove forests teeming with birdlife, 11 species of seagrass, extensive coral reefs, and over 400 species of fish.
+Observe life in the mangroves as we trek deep into the forest on raised footpaths, ever watchful for black-tailed monkeys and red-breasted parakeets.
+Kayak along the seagrass in water so clear we can see the fish and coral below.

 Javanese for “deer,” Menjangan Island is named after the rare rusa deer who swim to the island during the spring.
 This secluded paradise is part of the West Bali Barat National Park, located in the northwest tip of Bali.
-Teeming with untouched beauty both above and below the water, explore the island on foot, keeping an eye out for deer while wandering through the ancient white stone temple - Pura Segara Gili Kencana; snorkel amongst the brightly colored coral fans; or glide through the clear water on a stand-up paddle board.
-(B,L,D)
+Teeming with untouched beauty both above and below the water, explore the island on foot, keeping an eye out for deer while wandering through the ancient white stone temple of Pura Segara Gili Kencana; snorkel among the brightly colored coral fans; or glide through the clear water on a stand-up paddleboard.

 This morning we arrive in Denpasar on the lush island of Bali, one of the world’s greatest cultural treasures.
 Following disembarkation get a taste of this paradise, where life and art are interwoven.
-Following lunch transfer to the airport for your flight home.
-(B,L)
+After lunch transfer to the airport for your flight home.

 Itineraries are subject to change.